alex-gutev/oaproxy/README.md

 Gnome Online account, this is generally the full email address.
 The password is currently not used or checked by OAProxy thus can be left blank or filled with a dummy password.

+# Legal

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)